juansrlopes/gatas-news/README.md

 **No articles appearing**

-- Check if NewsAPI key is valid
+- Check if NewsAPI key is valid and not rate limited
+- API will crash on startup if all keys are rate limited with clear error message
 - Trigger manual fetch: `curl -X POST http://localhost:8000/api/v1/admin/fetch/trigger`
 - Check API logs for errors

+**API crashes on startup with "FATAL ERROR: ALL API KEYS ARE RATE LIMITED!"**

+- NewsAPI free accounts are limited to 100 requests per 24 hours
+- Wait ~24 hours for rate limits to reset
+- Get additional API keys from [NewsAPI.org](https://newsapi.org/register)
+- Consider upgrading to a paid NewsAPI plan for higher limits

 **Images not loading**